moritree/jisho-nomikomi/README.md

 You can run any command with the option `--help` for documentation.

 ### generation
-- `token [OPTIONS] [INDICES]...` &ndash; identify the tokens in a Japanese text, and generate cards for those you select.
+- `token [OPTIONS] [TEXT]...` &ndash; identify the tokens in a Japanese text, and generate cards for those you select.
 - `word [OPTIONS] [WORDS]...` &ndash; generate and cache cards for each of the given words

 ### library